SunnyTseng/bbsTaiwan_develop/README.md

 - Checked both rtrim and poptrend.
 Sent an request for poptrend anallysis.
 - rtrim package is out of date - can't install in RStudio
 - poptrend is published last year on CRAN, can potentially be an option

+#### 20240428

+- Met with Eunseop, started migrating all the functions and datasets into a branch in the main package repository
+- Failing the CMD check QAQQQQ
+- Crying